 5 Log Levels Tab

 Log levels are used to distinguish the log messages and to highlight the highest priority ones so that they can receive the immediate intervention they require.
+Note that custom log nodes appear in the list only after a message has been logged to them.
+See Log Message for more information.

 On this tab, you can perform the following actions: